 This image was created and shared by: Phil Hamlyn Williams

 The image is free to reuse for non-commercial purposes under the IWM Non Commercial Licence.
 By downloading any images or embedding any media, you agree to the terms and conditions of the IWM Non Commercial Licence, including your use of the attribution statement specified by IWM.
 For this item, that is: © Phil Hamlyn Williams (WMR-26873)

-Small obelisk on a large pyramid base.
+- Small obelisk on a large pyramid base.
+A dedicatory plaque and tablet surmounted on the pyramid base. carved inscription on tablet and raised lettering on plaque.
 Artillery shells and chains form a perimeter fence.

 Total names on memorial: 141

 Exact count: yes

 - First World War - civilians